kubernetes/enhancements/keps/sig-node/3721-support-for-env-files/README.md

 ### Failure and Fallback Strategy

 There are different scenarios in which applying `FileEnvSource` and `FileKeySelector` fields may fail.
+We plan to provide an erorr message that is descriptive enough to troubleshoot the issue but it will not contain the env file as it can contain sensitive information.

+Environment variable names must consist of letters, numbers, underscores, dots, or hyphens, but the first character cannot be a digit.
+If the `RelaxedEnvironmentVariableValidation` feature gate is enabled, all printable ASCII characters except "=" may be used for environment variable names

 Below are the ones we mapped and their outcome once this KEP is implemented.

 |Scenario| API Server Result | Kubelet Result |
 |--------|-------------------|----------------|